joxmo/ip-checker/README.md

-# simple ip checker by Jox
+# Simple ip checker by Jox

 Misusing IP Checker Tools: The Dark Side
 While IP checker tools offer numerous benefits, misusing them can lead to unintended consequences.
 Here are some of the risks associated with misusing IP checker tools: